goodbest/OfficeThinner/README.md

   - version `15.17 (151206)`
 - Use at your own risk.
 - Read the code before you run.
+- Make sure all the 5 Office Apps are in the same version.

 ## Usage
 ```